Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Miro AI if you prioritize teams doing brainstorming, planning, and visual collaboration.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Miro AI if your daily work is mostly AI sticky notes and clustering inside the Miro whiteboard.
 Cursor scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 Try Cursor → Try Miro AI →